rlucha/purescript-threejs-archived/README.md

   - Entry point

 ## TODO
+- Use import Control.Monad.Eff.Uncurried instead of custom js-ffi
+- Make udpdate functions in projects NOT perform side effects but get a collection of objects and properties and return a new collection of objects and properties.
+A consumer will use that to apply the changes under Eff making the scene as pure as possible.
+Under that idea, the project would use a DSL and a "runner" module would transform those into actual threejs calls.
 - Make Project a graph and provide a way to traverse it (Functor Project?)
 - Generalize the project file utils into a project object in Pure3
 - Connect datGUI to those params to get some interactivity